 Most homes should be painted every 7 years or stained every 3 years.
-A 25 year old home should have been painted at least twice over a 25 year period.
-After 25 years the siding/trim for most homes will need selective repairs because the siding/trim of most homes is not painted at regular intervals, wasn’t installed correctly in the first place, or was exposed to improperly installed/maintained gutters that are leaking or overflowing.
+A 25 year old home should have been painted 3 times already.
+After 15-25 years the siding/trim for most homes will need selective repairs because the siding/trim of most homes is not painted at regular intervals, wasn’t installed correctly in the first place, or was exposed to improperly installed/maintained gutters that are leaking or overflowing.
 See Quick Reference: Siding and Trim.

 The Crawl Space or Basement Environment